sitaocheng/sitaocheng.github.io/_pages/about.md

 ## Recent News
+- 2025-11: Fortunate to receive TD Layer 6 Graduate Scholarship in Data & AI for Fall 2025.
 - 2025-09: Arriving at Waterloo and starting my PhD, Canada.
 - 2025-05: Joining Shanghai AI Lab as a Researcher.
 - 2025-06: Two papers accepted by EMNLP 2025.